thuguerre/WebSiteQuickAddingForTodoist/DEPLOYMENT.md

   - `TodoistProxyAPI\pom.xml` (replacing property `endpoints.project.id`'s value in TEST profile for instance.
 You can also create your own profile if you want)
   - `BrowserExtension\background.js` (modifying value of constant `TODOIST_PROXY_API_ACCESS_TOKEN`)
 3. Execute previous TEST deployment commands

+### On your local machine

+*** Local deployment is not working for the moment.
+I was not able to deploy Google Endpoints services locally. ***

+To deploy Java Application locally, you first have to set an environment variable on your machine
+> ENDPOINTS_SERVICE_NAME=websitequickadding4todoisttest.appspot.com

+Then, you can build and deploy Java App:
+> mvn clean package
+> ${google-cloud-sdk}\bin\java_dev_appserver.cmd ./TodoistQuickWebSiteURLAddAsTask-1.0-SNAPSHOT

 ### Resources